-Head Line Judge: Responsible for the entire neutral zone at the snap.
-Assist \mathbf{R} with errant snaps and blocked kicks, recovery and possible advancement.
-If the kick is short or partially blocked, know if it crossed the neutral zone.
-When the kick has clearly crossed and will not threaten the neutral zone, release and move downfield.
-After initial line charge, observe offensive backs for holding, and defensive holding in the line area.
+Head Line Judge/Line Judge: After initial line charge, observe offensive backs for holding, and defensive holding in the line area.
 During the kick, observe action on and by the gunners (Team A players charging the receiver) and receivers positioned close to the line of scrimmage.
 If the kick is short to your side, observe first touching, legal or illegal, kick catch interference and valid or invalid signals for a fair catch.
-Maintain position to cover in front of the ball carrier after catch or recovery of the kick.
-Continue coverage until the ball carrier cuts toward the opposite side or, if on your side, is picked up by you.
+Maintain position to cover in front of the runner after catch or recovery of the kick.
+Continue coverage until the runner cuts toward the opposite side or, if on your side, is picked up by you.
 You have responsibility for the entire sideline, endline to endline, on your side.
 When the ball is not in your area, take a position to observe action in your area ahead of the runner.
+When you do not have the ball, take a position to observe action in your area ahead of the runner.
 Mark and hold out of bounds spot of rolling kick on your side.
-Be alert to cover and accept \mathbf{R} 's signal in spotting out of bounds kick in flight.
+Be alert to cover and accept R's signal in spotting out of bounds kick in flight.

-Line Judge: Move into position to rule on validity of catch or signals, ruling on Kick Catch Interference.
+Back Judge: Move into position to rule on validity of catch or signals, ruling on Kick Catch Interference.
 Follow the ball if the receiver fails to field the kick.
 Be in position to rule on the legality of hand-offs.
 Responsible for marking the end of the kick with your bean bag from sideline to sideline.
 Cover the ball carrier until another official assumes responsibility in their zone.
 Rule on plays on the ball in the end zone.
 Be alert for a batting violation.
-If kick is short to the H side, the sideline official will assume responsibility for the ball.
+If kick is short to either sideline, the sideline official will assume responsibility for the ball.
 Observe action in front of the ball.
+On all other kicks cover the receiver, taking a position ahead of the receiver if possible.
 If the receiver fails to catch the ball, rule on action by or on the receiver who signaled for a fair catch.
 Observe first touching, interference, and fair catch situations.
 Cover kicks on ground or in air.
 If in doubt as to spot of out of bounds kick in the air, raise hand and R will assist.
 If there are any questions regarding the covering official, communicate verbally.
-After the kick is caught or recovered, move quickly to your sideline and cover the progress of the runner.
-You have responsibility for the entire sideline, endline to endline, on your side.
-L is primarily responsible for ruling on fair catch signals in their area.
-H will observe other actions surrounding the ball.
-If the player signaling fair catch does not touch the ball, L must observe legality of their actions until the ball becomes dead.
+B is primarily responsible for ruling on fair catch signals in their area.
+L and H observe other actions surrounding the ball.
+If the player signaling fair catch does not touch the ball, L and H must observe legality of their actions until the ball becomes dead.
 Be ready to rule on a kick in the end zone.

-SECTION 16.
+SECTION 17.
 TRY AND FIELD GOAL PLAYS